johnboronkas/photosynthesis/README.md

 Borrowed from https://www.redblobgames.com/grids/hexagons/.

 # playing
-`help` shows a list of available commands.
+`Help` shows a list of available commands.
+ - `PlaceStartingTree p q r` places a small tree on the given cube coordinate.
+Can only be used on the outer rim of the board.
- - `buy tokenID` buys an item from your shop if you have the available light points.
+ - `Buy tokenID` buys an item from your shop if you have the available light points.
- - `upgrade p q r` upgrades the given cube coordinate.
- - `seed srcP srcQ srcR dstP dstQ dstR` shoots a seed from the source hex to the destination hex.
+ - `Seed srcP srcQ srcR dstP dstQ dstR` shoots a seed from the source cube coordinate to the destination coordinate.
+ - `Upgrade p q r` upgrades the given cube coordinate.
+ - `Pass` ends the current player's turn and advances to the next player's turn.
+This may also move the sun or end the game.

 The rest of the commands are for human players to help visualise the game.
 Use of a physical copy of the game is highly recommended.